billforsternz/pgn2line/README.md

 The concept here is that if the first charracter is a '@' then the 2nd character replaces @ as the Event/Site separator.

-TODO - A simple and useful enhancement would be to allow player name pairs in the fixuplist.
-Any line that didn't match the yyyy event@site syntax would be considered a player name.
-Then the before and after player name pairs would be checked and possibly applied for every "White" and "Black" name in the file